DavidN22/AI-TestMaker/README.md

 ## Deployment
 - Vercel configuration files are present in both `client/` and `server/` for easy deployment.
+- **Important:** Before deploying the server to Vercel, make sure to build the server code (`cd server && npm run build`).
+This ensures Vercel serves the built JavaScript files instead of the TypeScript source files.
 - Set environment variables in your deployment platform.

 ---